A Good Walk in Old Delhi

 At the end of this long tour, you'll probably be ready for a proper Muslim meal.
 Make for Karim's, on the colorful lane heading away from the mosque's entrance, or take a cycle-rickshaw to Chor Bizarre.
 Another option, a bit farther afield, is to take a taxi or rickshaw to Raj Ghat and the National Gandhi Museum.

 Allow a full day—but not a hot one.
 Avoid Friday, when the mosque is closed to non-Muslims; Sunday, when most shops in Old Delhi are closed; and Monday, when the Red Fort is closed.
 (If Sunday and Monday are the only options, go for Monday.
 The bazaars are crucial to Old Delhi's flavor.)
-Note, too, that the Svetamber Jain temple is closed for most of each afternoon, so if art and architecture make your heart sing, try to start very early or right after lunch.
+Note, too, that the Svetamber Jain temple is closed to visitors for most of each afternoon, so if art and architecture make your heart sing, try to start very early or right after lunch.